niemopen/niem-naming-design-rules/ndr6src.md

 | comp | Component | A data concept for a component of a NIEM data model. | 0..* | - | ComponentType |
 | ns | Namespace | A namespace of a data model component | 0..* | - | NamespaceType |

-A Model object is represented in CMF as a CMF model file; that is, a CMF message.
+In CMF, an instance of the Model class is represented as a CMF model file, which is a CMF message.
+In XSD, an instance of the Model class is represented by a schema document set.

-A Model object is represented in XSD as a set of XML schema documents.
-One or more schema documents are provided to begin the set.
-Other documents are added, according to the @schemaLocation attribute in the import elements in each document encountered.
-Documents may also be added according to the @namespace attribute, as resolved through XML Catalog files, if provided.
-There is one namespace object in the model for each namespace defined by the schema documents.
-The components in each namespace are those specified by the XSD to CMF mappings defined in this section.

-## 4.2 Namespace class
+## 4.2 Namespace

-A Namespace object represents a namespace in a model.
+An instance of the Namespace class in the metamodel represents a namespace in a model.
 For example, the namespace with the URI `https://docs.oasis-open.org/niemopen/ns/model/niem-core/6.0/` is a namespace in the NIEM 6.0 model.

 <figure class="image">
   <a name="fig4-3"/></a>